andrewkho/andrewkho.github.io/docs/wordle-solver.md

 If you don't want to read all this nonsense, the approach that worked for me was A2C (Advantage Actor Critic), a policy gradient method.
 I used a staged training approach where I progressively trained the network to solve harder and harder problems and warmstarted each time it saw a more difficult problem.
-I also designed a policy neural net where instead of learning the space of ~13k possible discrete actions, the model only needed to learn 130 outputs.
+I also designed a neural net where instead of learning the full space of ~13k possible discrete actions, the model only needed to learn 130 outputs.

 I also tried Deep-Q learning (DQN), but it didn't seem to work for me on the full sized problem.
 I started to experiment with Soft-Actor Critic (SAC) before I realized A2C with bootstrapped training was going to work on the full problem size.